santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

 For information on how to write a basic client/server service see :doc:`checkout this tutorial <../../Beginner-Client-Libraries/Writing-A-Simple-Cpp-Service-And-Client>`.

-**All** service clients in ROS2 are **asyncronous**, in this tutorial an example of service client is studied to provide some insight of that fact while explaining the reason for being asyncronous and some consequences about timing.
+**All** service **clients** in ROS2 are **asynchronous**.
+In this tutorial, an example of a service client is analyzed to provide insight into this fact, explaining the reasons for its asynchronous nature and some of the timing-related consequences.

 Consider the following diagram: